HSGU-NIA/mitoAnalyzer/README.md

 ---

 ## Overview
 mitoAnalyzer is a software package that provides a general approach for the analysis of mitochondrial DNA (mtDNA) in next-generation sequencing studies, using whole-genome sequencing data.
-It has two components:
+It has two components, *mitoCaller* and *mitoCalc/fastMitoCalc*

+## *mitoCaller*
-* ***mitoCaller*** -- an algorithm designed specifically to identify mtDNA variants (i.e., homoplasmies and heteroplasmies) *mitoCaller* incorporates sequencing error rates at each base in a likelihood calculation and allows allele fractions at a variant site to differ among individuals.
+Identification of mtDNA single nucleotide variants (homoplasmies and heteroplasmies) *mitoCaller* incorporates sequencing error rates at each base in a likelihood calculation and allows allele fractions at a variant site to differ among individuals.
 It relies on a genotype likelihood calculation, described below:

 ### Genotype Likelihood Calculation